Naal (film): Plot

 Chaitanya, nicknamed Chaitya is an eight-year-old mischievous boy living in a remote village in Maharashtra. and lives with his father, who is a small-time landlord, his loving mother and his elderly grandmother.
 The family also owns a chicken farm, as well as a cow and her calf.
 The film explores his family relationships when he comes to think his mother is not his real mother.

 One day, Chaitanya's uncle visits the family's home.
 There, while talking, the uncle accidentally slips to Chaitanya that his mother is not his biological mother, and that his real mother is a woman named Parvati.
 Chaitanya tells this to his older friend, Bachchan, who tells him that real mothers cry often.
 As a result, he keeps on asking his mother if she cries, which leads to his mother scolding him.
 After Bachchan runs away and causes his own mother to cry, Chaitanya decides to feign running away in order to test his mother.
 When his friend tells him that his mother cried, Chaitanya returns home but his mother, angry at him for running off, beats him.
 He then believes his 'real mother' would have never beat him and that his adopted mother does not love him.
 He becomes more distant from her, and stops calling her Aai (Mum).

 Chaitanya's mother asks her husband to take the grandmother to their village as she interferes too much and she needs a break from her; she also wants to spend time alone with their son, feeling that he has become distant.
 Knowing that the trip is to where Parvati lives, Chaitanya wishes to go, but is rebuffed because he has upcoming exams.
 He asks Bachchan what to do to delay the trip, and Bachchan suggests making the grandmother sick by putting something in her food.
 This plan fails as the grandmother quickly throws away the tampered food, so Chaitanya spills marbles on the ground, hoping to make her fall.
 However, this plan fails as well, as she staggers but does not fall.
 Finally, he decides to have their calf charge at her, pretending that the calf is too strong for him to control.
 Grandmother falls from her chair and breaks her hip.
 The parents take her indoors and the trip is cancelled.

 However, the calf has run off and Chaitanya's father is worried.
 At night, a search is made, but the calf is not found.
 The next day, the calf is found dead in a field, having run into some electrified wires.
 Chaitanya blames Bachchan for its death, but when asked does not reveal that Bachchan suggested hurting the grandmother.
-Instead Chaintanya claims that Bachchan had placed the electric wires to trap wild animals.
+Instead Chaitanya claims that Bachchan had placed the electric wires to trap wild animals.